A refinement of a result of Andrews and Newman on the sum of minimal excludants: Introduction

-where $D_2(n)$ represents the number of distinct parts partitions of $n$ into two colors.
-The same identity, under a different terminology, was obtained earlier by Grabner and Knopfmacher \cite[p.~5, Equation (4.2)]{GrabnerKnopfmacher}.
+where $D_2(n)$ represents the number of partitions of $n$ into distinct parts with two colors.
+The same identity, under a different terminology, was obtained earlier by Grabner and Knopfmacher \cite[p.~445, Equation (4.2)]{GrabnerKnopfmacher}.
 They studied the concept of `\emph{smallest gap}' in a partition that has exactly the same meaning as that of `minimal excludant'.
 The identity \eqref{AndrewsNewman Sigma Identity} has also been proved by Ballantine and Merca \cite{BallantineMerca}, employing purely combinatorial tools.
-For recent progress in this area, interested readers may refer to \cite{geaJISpaper2020, barman-singh1, barman-singh2, KBEM2021, Chakraborty-Ray} and \cite{sellers-dasilva}.
+For recent progress in this area, interested readers may refer to \cite{geaJISpaper2020, barman-singh1, barman-singh2, Chakraborty-Ray, sellers-dasilva, KBEM2021}.
 Here, and throughout the paper, $|q|<1$ and